ProkopDivin/entity-enhance-classification/PIPELINE.md

 - Folds: `5`
 - Random seed: `43`
 - Sampler: `grid`
-- Objective: `All-datapoint`
+- Objective: `All_micro`

 ### 5. Train Final Model

 Component: `train_best`

 The final model is trained on the full train dataset using the best hyperparameters from cross-validation.
-The test dataset is passed as the validation split for final training logs and curves.
+No test data is passed during final training — the training loop monitors the train set itself for per-epoch curves.
+Early stopping is disabled for this stage to prevent any influence of test data on model selection.

 The model architecture and training loop are implemented through the reused legacy IPTC training path, wrapped by `src/iptc_entity_pipeline/training.py`.